egadgetboy/decluttarr/README.md

 -   If you use qBittorrent and none of your torrents get removed and the verbose logs tell that all torrents are protected by the NO_STALLED_REMOVAL_QBIT_TAG even if they are not, you may be using a qBittorrent version that has problems with API calls and you may want to consider switching to a different qBit image (see https://github.com/ManiMatter/decluttarr/issues/56)
 -   Currently, “\*Arr” apps are only supported in English.
 Refer to issue https://github.com/ManiMatter/decluttarr/issues/132 for more details
 -   If you experience yaml issues, please check the closed issues.
 There are different notations, and it may very well be that the issue you found has already been solved in one of the issues.
 Once you figured your problem, feel free to post your yaml to help others here: https://github.com/ManiMatter/decluttarr/issues/173
--   declutarr only supports single radarr / sonarr instances.
+-   declutarr only supports single Radarr / Sonarr instances.
 If you have multiple instances of those \*arrs, solution is to run multiple decluclutarrs as well

 ## Getting started